ZYX2222/hERG_Blockers_Classification/README.md

 To replicate or devleop models more conveniently, the environment file <environment.txt> is provided to install environment directly.

 ## Mains
+### data
-data: hERG blockade dataset (csv file contains SMILES and class label) for developing models, which can be replaced by your own dataset;
+hERG blockade dataset (csv file contains SMILES and class label) for developing models, which can be replaced by your own dataset;

-Note: For training, the csv file should includes SMILES and label;

-for predicting, the csv file should includes SMILES.
+Note: For training, the csv file should includes SMILES and label; for predicting, the csv file should includes SMILES.

+### fpgnn
-fpgnn: main components of the model.
+main components of the model.

 ## Commands